Bud Powell: 1959–1964: Living in France

 In 1960, Powell was joined by Oscar Pettiford and Kenny Clarke on a German tour including the Essen Jazz Festival.
 The Essen concert, on which Coleman Hawkins was also featured on some tunes alongside the bebop pianist, was recorded live at the Grugahalle and released as The Essen Jazz Festival Concert (1988) on CD.
 The album received high marks from jazz critic Scott Yanow as a "fine example" of his piano playing.
 In July of that year, Powell joined Charles Mingus' band for a filmed concert at Antibes alongside Eric Dolphy and Booker Ervin.
 Pettiford's death in 1960 was a major blow for Powell, and he played in a memorial concert for the young bass player.

 In December 1961, Powell recorded two albums for Columbia Records while in France: A Portrait of Thelonious (1965) and A Tribute to Cannonball (1979).
-The Tribute to Cannonball session, which was recorded first, featured Don Byas and Cannonball Adderley on tenor and alto saxophone respectively, while Pierre Michelot on bass and drummer Kenny Clarke were present on both sessions.
+The Tribute to Cannonball session, which was recorded first, featured Don Byas on tenor saxophone, while Pierre Michelot on bass and drummer Kenny Clarke were present on both sessions.
 Meanwhile, Powell formed the Three Bosses Trio with Clarke and Michelot for a regular gig at the Blue Note Club in Paris, and a compilation of recordings at the venue supplied the music for the album 'Round About Midnight at the Blue Note.
 Powell's performances at the club were mixed; Gitler claimed that he played his best music when other jazz musicians visited.

 In early 1962, Powell began a tour of Central Europe.
 After playing concerts in Geneva and Lausanne, he performed a seven-week opening gig at Cafe Montmartre in Copenhagen with Niels-Henning Ørsted Pedersen on bass.
 A recording session in Copenhagen in 1962 produced another album, Bouncing with Bud, and the track "Hot House" from this album was listed as one of the "Five Essential Bud Powell Recordings" by NPR contributors Peter Pullman and Simon Rentner.
 SteepleChase Records released a five-volume CD of the pianist's trio from a two-night April engagement at the Golden Circle, a nightclub in Stockholm.